Lamb Loin Chops

 Notes

-- I use fresh herbs like rosemary and thyme, but if you don’t have fresh, dried are fine as well.
+- Marinate both sides of the chops with salt, pepper, and your favorite herbs or spices before cooking to enhance their flavor.
+I use fresh herbs like rosemary and thyme, but if you don’t have fresh, dried ones are fine.

 Sue, thanks so much!

-These look beautiful!
-Cooked to perfection…what a fabulous dish, Elaine! xo
+Cooked to perfection…what a fabulous recipe, Elaine! xo

 Catherine, thanks so much! 🙂